 2. You must notify your instructor of any change of your ability or entitlement to have driving tuition, for example if your provisional licence has been revoked or for medical reasons such as epilepsy or by points or ban on the license

-3. If you wish to cancel a lesson, a minimum of 48 hours notice must be given.
-Failure to give 48 hours notice may result in the lesson(s) having to be paid for.
+3. If you wish to cancel a lesson, a minimum of 48 hours’ notice must be given.
+Failure to give 48 hours’ notice may result in the lesson(s) having to be paid for in full.
 Lessons can be cancelled by telephone, email or text message but must be acknowledged by your instructor.
 Payment for training MUST be made in ADVANCE or on the of commencement of the lesson.
-Prepayments (block booking) are not refundable, and any previous block bookings or late cancellation will be charged at the full hourly rate per hour.
-Any Learning Material Withheld Or Returned Used will be Charged at The full Recommended Retail Price.(RRP.)
+Prepayments are not refundable, and any previous block bookings or late cancellation will be charged at the full hourly rate per hour.
+Any Learning Material Withheld or Returned Used will be Charged at the full Recommended Retail Price(RRP).
 Lessons not started or stopped due to tiredness, alcohol or drug misuse will be charged for at the full rate.

 4. If your instructor turns up on time at the pre-arranged pick up point and you do not show your instructor will wait 15 minutes if there is no contact made between you.
-After 15 minutes they will leave and you will have to pay for the lesson.
+After 15 minutes, they will leave and you will have to pay for the lesson in full.

-5. Your instructor will endeavour to arrive on time however, due to unforeseen circumstances such as breakdown, accidents, traffic hold ups, illness Etc, lesson times may need to change or even be cancelled.
+5. Your instructor will endeavour to arrive on time however, due to unforeseen circumstances such as breakdown, accidents, traffic hold ups, illness, lesson times may need to change or even be cancelled.
 If cancelled by your Instructor, no fee will be charged.